By Tracy Brighten

 But while there are many benefits of technology, we seem to be increasingly dependent, spending more time inactive and indoors.

 Obesity is a worsening health crisis as we live a more sedentary lifestyle.
-Trying to improve our health, we look for the latest exercise craze to cram into our lunch hour, or a quick fix weight loss program, or a multivitamin to cure all ills.
-We might even see a doctor if our self-help doesn’t work.
+In a half-hearted bid to improve our health, we look for the latest exercise craze, quick-fix weight-loss fad, or multivitamin to cure all ills.
+We might even see a doctor if our health problems start to interfere with our life.

 If we do make it to the doctor’s clinic, we’ve come to expect prescription medication, feeling let down if we leave empty handed.